 Every child should be at school on time.
 Our preschool program begins promptly at 8:00am.
-When children enter the classroom late it interferes with the learning environment and the children’s learning process.
+When children enter the classroom late it interferes with their routine, the classroom environment, and the children’s learning process.
 If your child will be arriving late due to a doctor’s appointment, please notify the school in advance.
-If your child does arrive late, the class, teacher, or activity should not be interrupted, especially during prayers.
-NONCOMPLIANCE WITH THIS POLICY COULD RESULT IN THE DISMISSAL OF YOUR CHILD FROM OUR PROGRAM.

 Your child’s health is a matter of importance to us.
 Assumption Early Childhood Learning Center is a place for WELL children.
 If you receive a call that your child is ill, PLEASE make arrangements to pick-up your child immediately to protect the health and well-being of the other children and our faculty.
 You are expected to pick up your child from the office within an hour.
 Depending on the illness, your child will probably be moved from his/her classroom and remain in the preschool office until picked up.